By use case

 As stated before, in B2B e-commerce you often know your customers.
 Leverage this relationship with your customers to help you help them.
 You are in regular contact.
 You visit them, and they visit you.
 So ask them for their feedback.
 Get your account management team to ask your customers about their customer experience on your web store.

-The most successful Sana web store operators take this even further.
+The most successful Sana Commerce web store operators take this even further.
 They form customer panels or expert user groups with a small select number of important customers.
 And it works.

 Research from the Nielsen Norman Group shows that user groups need not be very large.
 With only 5 users you will have an overview of 85% of the problems.
 Increase to 12 users, and you will uncover 90% to 99% of all customer obstacles.
 But overall, the most efficient way to capture feedback is through regular studies with groups of 5 users.

-These Sana web store owners invite their customers to their offices for regular workshops.
+These Sana Commerce web store owners invite their customers to their offices for regular workshops.
 During these sessions, they walk their customers through their online vision and roadmap.
 They explain the improvements they intend to make.
 They ask their customers to fulfill basic tasks and go through different scenarios on their website.
 And, of course, they ask for feedback throughout the process.

 This method results in finding a lot of improvement opportunities you would never have thought of yourself.
-It cures you from blind spots and internal thinking, and will show you where inaccurate assumptions were made.
+It cures you of blind spots and internal thinking, and will show you where inaccurate assumptions were made.
 As an additional benefit, it gives the customers involved a feeling of being special, after which, hopefully, they will become even bigger advocates of your company and online store than before.

 Leverage your relationship with your B2B customers to help you help them.